Pallet Storage Solutions

 What is a Pallet Flow Rack?

-Pallet flow rack (also known as gravity flow rack) is a high-density storage system that utilizes sloped roller tracks or wheels.
-Pallets are loaded from the back (input aisle) and move smoothly to the front (picking aisle) using gravity, ensuring First-In, First-Out (FIFO) product rotation.
+Pallet flow rack — also known as gravity flow rack — is a high-density storage system that uses sloped roller tracks or wheel beds at a 1.5–3 degree incline.
+Pallets are loaded from the rear (input aisle) and automatically travel forward to the picking aisle using gravity, enforcing strict First-In, First-Out (FIFO) product rotation without any manual stock movement.

 Explore our full range of pallet racking solutions or view other high-density options like drive-in pallet rack and push-back racking.